 Munich-born top chef Bobby Bräuer and his team are synonymous with exquisite French cuisine.
 Their food was deemed worthy of a second Michelin star in the 2018 Michelin Guide.
 As a special offer, all guests are offered a free, exclusive chauffeur service after their meal, to anywhere within the Munich metropolitan area.

 Alfons Schuhbeck’s media presence undoubtedly makes him Munich’s best-known chef.
-For many years he has catered for the FC Bayern Munich football team when it travels to its Champions League and Europa League away matches.
+For many years he has catered for the FC Bayern Munich football team when it travels to its european away matches.
 He trained at Tantris under his mentor Eckard Witzigmann.
 Just a stone’s throw from Munich’s Hofbräuhaus am Platzl, he runs the Orlando and Schuhbecks Südtiroler Stuben restaurants, a wine bistro, a party service, a culinary school, a spice shop, a tea shop, a chocolate shop and an ice cream parlour.

 Since 2016 he has been managing the one-star Schuhbecks Fine Dining restaurant as well, also located on the Platzl and serving Asian-inspired cuisine.
 Alfons Schuhbeck: “My cuisine is seasonal, natural, unspoilt, contemporary and light with an Asian touch – and it contains an abundance of spices that suit the world of flavour we create.
 Guests do not simply want to experience pleasure in a restaurant; they also want to gain energy and a zest for life.”